 Next we define t

 <layer>.name returns the name of the layer, which is a string.
-We get the second character using array notation (arrays start at 0 so the first element in array a is
+We use the JS string method

 Then we divide the integer by the number of layers in the stack, which we find by getting the index of the end point (that’s why the layer stack has to be above the control points).
 This makes sure that 0<t<1 or in other words it normalises it to a value between 0 and 1.